 - I recommend Supersmile whitening toothpaste when you have porcelain veneers.
 When I was in practice, I gave every smile makeover patient a free tube to start them off, because I felt so strongly about that.
 It keeps the stains off, but it is gentle and won’t scratch your beautiful dental work.

-- Avoid frequent snacking, which promotes tooth decay.
+- Avoid frequent snacking, which is the single greatest factor promoting tooth decay.

 - Vibrating sonic toothbrushes are excellent for caring for porcelain veneers.
-Some people get confused because we warn against the use of ultrasonic scalers, and they think that warning applies to sonic toothbrushes.
+Some people get confused because I caution about the use of ultrasonic scalers, and they think that warning applies to sonic toothbrushes.
 But ultrasonic scalers have metal tips that vibrate at ultrasonic speeds.
-Their problem is that they can nick the margins of porcelain veneers and dental bonding.
+Their problem is that they can nick the margins of porcelain veneers and dental bonding if they aren’t used carefully.
 Sonic toothbrushes, on the other hand, have soft bristles that vibrate, and their effect is to clean and polish the veneers or bonding.
-Click here to read more about sonic toothbrushes, which we recommend.
-Click here where we respond on our blog to someone who had heard that sonic toothbrushes shouldn’t be used on porcelain veneers, which is not true.
+Click here to read more about sonic toothbrushes, which I recommend.
+Click here where I respond on our blog to someone who had heard that sonic toothbrushes shouldn’t be used on porcelain veneers, which is not true.

 Care of porcelain veneers by the dental hygienist: